neverlosecc/source2gen/README.md

 them.
 This note will be removed once we have thoroughly tested Source2Gen on Linux.

+### Using the generated SDK

+The sdk depends on a file/module called "source2gen_user_types".
+This file has to be provided by the user and expose all types listed in [types.hpp](sdk-filler/types.hpp).
+If you don't intend to access any of these types, you can use [types.hpp](sdk-filler/types.hpp) as "source2gen_user_types.hpp".

+TODO: document exact file/module name per language

 ## Getting Started

 These instructions will help you set up the project on your local machine for development and testing purposes.